-(AS) Unit Two: The Cold War in Europe 1941-95.
-You will examine why the global struggle between the U.S. and the Soviet Union emerged and what effects this had on the countries both in Eastern and Western Europe.
-You will also consider the different theories of how the war finally came to an end and what consequences this had for Europe.
+(AS) Unit Two: The Cold War in Europe 1941-95 – You will examine why this global struggle began, its key events such as the building of the Berlin Wall and the Prague Spring, and the different theories of how the war finally came to an end.

 (A2) Unit 3: The Challenge of German Nationalism 1789-1919 – You will assess the reasons why Germany emerged as a new nation in 1871 and what role it played in causing World War One.

 (A2) Unit 4: Coursework – You will choose a topic of your choice to research on Russian history, concerning either the revolution of 1917 or the impact of Communist rule under Lenin or Stalin.

 We offer extra support sessions, along with access to historical video materials to support your learning.
 You will visit the local archive office to see historians at work and to find out more about Lowestoft’s past.

 HOW CAN I STANDOUT WITH HISTORY?

 History is a respected subject which can lead to further study at university, and is closely linked to subjects such as politics, economics, sociology and English.
 High level literacy and the ability to independently research and present your findings are regarded as transferable skills, as they are valuable to so many areas of work.

 – Must meet overall entry criteria for A Level study